CognitiveScale/ansible-modules-extras/README.md

 ansible-modules-extras
 ======================

+This repo was forked from github.com/ansible to contribute softlayer modules.
+Much of the automation will be done with autoscale groups via the softlayer portal.
+What can't be done there (like tagging) will be done in this repo in the cloud/softlayer folder.

 This repo contains a subset of ansible-modules with slightly lower use or priority than "core" modules.

 All new modules should be submitted here, and have a chance to be promoted to core over time.